What does the rise of Microsoft Teams mean for traditional phone systems?

 Deploying a Teams Phone solution

-DRaaS gives the best of both worlds in the way that it allows organizations to retain all of the functionality of their existing hardware whilst unlocking the full power of Teams calling, quickly and easily.
-Not only is Direct Routing the main driving force behind Teams Phone growth up to now, it can be the key that helps you tap into the success of Teams and its hundreds of millions of monthly active users.
+Not only has Direct Routing been the main driving force behind Teams Phone growth up to now, it can be the key that helps you tap into the success of Teams and its hundreds of millions of monthly active users.

 business communications today and tomorrow